sequana/mapper/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-0.12.0    * Use latest pipetools and add singularity containers 0.11.1    * Fix typo when setting coverage to True and allow untagged filenames 0.11.0    * implement feature counts for capture-seq projects
+1.0.0     * Use latest sequana-wrappers and graphviz apptainer 0.12.0    * Use latest pipetools and add singularity containers 0.11.1    * Fix typo when setting coverage to True and allow untagged filenames 0.11.0    * implement feature counts for capture-seq projects